Multichannel Speaking Automaton

-MUSA (MUltichannel Speaking Automaton) was an early prototype of Speech Synthesis machine started in 1975.
+Multichannel Speaking Automaton (MUSA) was an early prototype of Speech Synthesis machine started in 1975.

 Description

 It consisted of a stand-alone computer hardware and a specialized software that implemented a diphone-synthesis technology.
 It was one of the first real-time TTS systems.
 It was able to read Italian in intellegibile robotic voice and also to sing managing up to 8 synthesis channels in parallel thanks to Linear predictive coding technology.
 In 1978 it was released, after the building of a working prototype, a 45" rpm audio disk containing some trial content of such synthesis, including the song "Fra Martino Campanaro" in "a cappella" (multiple voices) style, attached to some commercial reviews.
 The experiment was conducted by CSELT, Turin, Italy and was led by Giulio Modena.